datacommonsorg/website/tools/nl/eval/README.md

 Once model and embeddings endpoints are avaiable, record the endpoints id in `vertex_ai_endpoints.yaml` file.

-## Eval Unit
+## Setup Eval

-One evaluation unit locates in a sub folder that contains a `golden.json` file that is a mapping between golden query and ranked stat vars to be matched from the vector store.
-Note there is logic to get to ranked stat vars from ranked embedding vectors.
-Right now it's simply based on the stat vars for a description embedding.
+To setup a eval, create a sub folder that contains a `golden.json` file that maps a query stentence to a list of ordered stat vars.
+Note there is a logic to get to ranked stat vars from ranked descriptions (embeddings).
+Right now it's simply based on the highest ranked description of a stat var (which is the logic in NL server).
 This can be changed in the future.
 Multiple evaluation unit could exist for different eval sets (like UNSDG, WHO).

 ## Run Eval